-F. Scott Fitzgerald's beloved novel The Great Gatsby is required reading for most high schools.
-It shows New York City during the 1920s: a time of youth, wealth, and prohibition.
+F. Scott Fitzgerald's novel The Great Gatsby is a set in New York City during the 1920s: a time of youth, wealth, and prohibition.
 There are several timeless themes such as love, wealth, and death.
 Other themes are more specific to the era like the materialism of the Roaring Twenties and social class.

 The Great Gatsby is about the American dream

 All of The Great Gatsby's characters are chasing their ideal version of the American Dream.

 The Great Gatsby is about The Roaring Twenties